Horizon (store): History

 National Post reported that Horizon stopped carrying refrigerators in autumn 1973, as they weren't selling because of the store's lack of delivery service.
 A latter book countered that the store's self-serve format were to blame, as "...there was no floor staff to explain the different features on something such as a line of refrigerators.
 That foray wasted another six months as heavy goods were moved into all the stores, then had to be wheeled out again when they failed to sell."
 In an attempt to shore up the concept and block competition, Eaton's partnered with J. C. Penney on a "joint study" in 1974.
 In 1975, T. Eaton expected profits for their Horizon division within two years.

 T. Eaton decided in January 1976 to end its catalogue division, sparking analyst suggestion that Horizon would be wound down immediately after.

 T. Eaton announced the end of this format in October 1978, with the transition to be complete by January 1979, less than seven years after opening.
 Unnamed analysts quoted by the Star and Globe suggested that T. Eaton entered the discount too late, after K-Mart, Woolco and Zellers were well-established, and didn't expand enough to be noticed in the market.
 The company claimed that the change wasn't representative of the stores' performance, but rather a marketing strategy for smaller suburban stores "that has been extremely successful in the United States and Australia".

-The six Metro Toronto and two London locations were to be branded as Eaton's, whereas the four Quebec locations would keep the existing brand, but be managed by Eaton's Quebec division.
+The six Metro Toronto and two London locations were to be branded as Eaton's.
+The four Quebec locations would keep the existing brand, but would be managed by Eaton's Quebec division.
 The stores remained smaller than most Eaton's locations, but with the same products and a "softer" look.